peterloes/SmartAnimalTraps/README.md

 --> Protection against misuse!!!
 Dear follower, please contact me via email to get more information about the used wireless radio module.

+!!!
+Electronics Radio Module V??? and packaging in process DD.07.2022 !!!

 ## 5 electronicsLightBarriers & electronicsServo
 - No radio module